arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/01.user-manual/content.md

 ![Non inverting amplifier test circuit on the Nano R4 board](assets/opamp-2.png)

 The output at `A3` will be double the amplitude of the input signal.

+***In a non-inverting amplifier configuration, remember that the input signal and the Nano R4 should share the same GND, and the amplified output signal should not exceed approximately +4.7 VDC to avoid clipping.***

 ## Digital-to-Analog Converter (DAC)